mokhtarabadi/meuse/docs/installation/configuration/_index.md

   # The URL of your Git index.
   url: "https://github.com/mcorbin/testregistry"

-  #### JGit: Meuse will use a Java implementation of Git.
+  # Option 2: JGit: Meuse will use a Java implementation of Git.
-  #### The Git command is not needed
+  # The Git command is not needed

-  type: "jgit"
+  # type: "jgit"
   # The local path of your Git index
-  path: "/home/mathieu/prog/rust/testregistry"
+  # path: "/home/mathieu/prog/rust/testregistry"
   # The branch which will contain the metadata files
-  target: "origin/master"
+  # target: "origin/master"
   # Your Git username
-  username: "my-git-username"
+  # username: "my-git-username"
   # Your Git password.
 If you use Github, the password can also be
-  # a Github Access Token.
+  # a Github Access Token
-  # For development/testing with a literal secret:
   # password: !secret "my-git-password"
-  #
-  # For production with an environment variable:
-  password: !envvar GIT_PASSWORD_ENV

 # The crate binary files configuration
 crate:
   # Meuse supports multiple backends for crate files.
   # Only one should be configured.

-  #### filesystem backend:
+  # Option 1: filesystem backend:
   store: filesystem
   # The local path of your crate files
   path: "/home/mathieu/prog/rust/crates"

-  #### S3-compatible storage backend:
+  # Option 2: S3-compatible storage backend:

-  store: s3
+  # store: s3

-  # s3 credentials (you can either provide literal secrets for testing or reference environment variables for production)
+  # s3 credentials
-  # For development/testing with literal secrets:
-  # access-key: !secret "your-access-key"
-  # secret-key: !secret "your-secret-key"
-  #
-  # For production with environment variables:
-  access-key: !envvar S3_ACCESS_KEY_ENV
+  # access-key: !envvar S3_ACCESS_KEY
-  secret-key: !envvar S3_SECRET_KEY_ENV
+  # secret-key: !envvar S3_SECRET_KEY
   # s3 endpoint
-  endpoint: s3-endpoint
+  # endpoint: s3-endpoint
   # The bucket which will be used to store the files
-  bucket: bucket-name
+  # bucket: bucket-name

 # Activates the Meuse frontend
 # The frontend is currently in alpha, and is accessible on the "/front" URL.